ethstorage/ethstorage-doc/storage-provider-guide/storage-provider-faq.md

 You can check the IOPS of the disk to determine if the rate of data read has reached the IO capacity.
 If not, using the flag `--miner.threads-per-shard` can specify the number of threads to perform sampling for each shard, thereby helping in accomplishing additional sampling.
 Check [here](#how-can-i-change-the-default-configurations) for the detailed operation.

+If the previously mentioned method doesn't work, it's important to check if your NVMe disk supports PCIe 3.0 or 4.0 standards.
+Some PCIe 3.0 disks may not deliver sufficient random IOPS for the task.
+To ensure timely completion of the sampling process, upgrading to a PCIe 4.0 disk might be necessary.

 ### How do I know whether I've got a mining reward?

 You can observe the logs to see if there are such messages indicating a successful storage proof submission: